naivebird/gym-buddy-finder/README.md

 - docker-compose

 To run the web app, please follow the instructions I've included below to start both backend and frontend.
+If you are on a Windows machine, please consider using Git Bash.

 ### Step 1: Clone the repository
 ```